Documentary is a form of Art.

 Moments of total immersion may vary for different people.
 Sometimes, we are reading a book and suddenly notice that several hours have passed.
 This is a moment of eternity.
 Or a pianist comes up on the stage to perform: he is deep in his playing and doesn’t pay attention to other things around him.
 This is a moment of eternity, too.
 Likewise, when I am filming a scene, I become entirely concentrated; nothing else exists for me; I am absorbed in the movements of my observing camera, coming close to eternity.

-We believe that a film should have similar stops at which the viewer can get on that bus and take a ride down the road of eternity.
+A film should have similar stops at which the viewer can get on that train and take a ride down the road of eternity.